 The best food places are still open throughout the park with lots of hot chocolate options.
 The funnel cakes and beavertails had the longest lines, as usual.

-I know you’ve watched those holiday movies where magic happens in the Christmas markets well this is what you’ll feel like – It’s that gorgeous.
-And for the first time in 10 years of Wonderland passes I am finally getting value out of my adult pass.
-For the most part I’ve felt that I’ve just been paying to supervise my kids.
+I know you’ve watched those holiday movies where the magic happens in the Christmas markets well this is what you’ll feel like – It’s that gorgeous.
+With Winterfest, I feel like I am finally getting value out of my adult pass.
+For the most part, I’ve felt that I’ve just been paying to supervise my kids.
 I don’t generally like roller coasters and the kids were too little to go on the bigger rides with me.
 I’m glad I got the gold pass because I’ll be going back a lot.
 I cannot wait for it to be covered in snow I know that will make it feel even more magical.

 What to wear: